alfrix/docs/docs/library/pcsx_rearmed.md

 | scph5501.bin  | PS1 US BIOS - Optional | 490f666e1afb15b7362b406ed1cea246 |
 | scph5502.bin  | PS1 EU BIOS - Optional | 32736f17079d0b2b7024407c39bd3050 |

-!!! warning
+!!! attention
 	In case the PCSX ReARMed can find no BIOS files named like this in RetroArch's system directory, it will default to a High-Level Emulation BIOS.
 This decreases the level of compatibility of the emulator, so it is recommended that you always supply valid BIOS images inside the system directory.

 ## Features

+RetroArch-level settings or features that the PCSX ReARMed core respects.

 | Feature           | Supported |
 |-------------------|:---------:|